augustawind/restcli/docs/tutorial.rst

 We made a new Collection and saved it as ``secrecy.yaml``.
 So far it has one Group called ``memberships`` with one Request called ``invite``.

-.. todo:: Move the following to the templating section:
 As requested, we've also added an ``X-Secret-Key`` header which holds the secret key.
-The key is implemented as a template variable so that each Whisperer can have their own personal key.
+It's parameterized so that each Whisperer can have their own personal key.
+This will be explained later in the `templating`_ section.

 .. _tutorial_request_parameters: